 Your AC system is not providing ample air cooling.

-The first step is to try decreasing the temperature on your thermostat.
+The first step is to try lowering your thermostat.
 It seems ridiculous but sometimes it’s easy to overlook the obvious.
-If dropping the temperature doesn’t get your AC cooling, check and replace the air filter.
-If the air filter is blocked, it could cause serious cooling troubles.
+If dropping the temperature doesn’t get your AC cooling, check and swap out the air filter.
+If the air filter is clogged, it could cause serious cooling troubles.
 Another issue that could cause your lack of cooling is an AC that is not sized accurately, and unfortunately this is a frequent issue when homes are designed.
-Aramendia Plumbing, Heating and Air is happy to come out and do an analysis to confirm whether or not the size of your air conditioner is causing your issues.
+Aramendia Plumbing, Heating and Air is happy to come out and do an analysis to determine if the size of your AC is causing your troubles.

 A/C system shuts on and off over and over

-If your A/C system is short cycling, or turning on or off constantly, it could mean one of a few things.
-One thing is that your condenser or evaporator is blocked or dirty and needs to be cleaned.
+If your A/C system is short cycling, or turning on or off repeatedly, it could mean one of a few things.
+One possibility is that your condenser or evaporator is clogged or dirty and in need of cleaning.
 Once the equipment is cleaned and all obstructions moved aside, you may be back to a normal running system.
-Keep in mind that humidity also plays a role so if your house cools to the desired temperatures, but then the humidity causes the home to heat up quickly, this could cause an on-again, off-again air conditioner because it’s having to work overtime to keep you cool and comfortable.
+Remember that humidity also plays a role so if your house cools to the desired temperatures, but then the humidity causes the home to heat up quickly, it could result in an on-again, off-again air conditioner because it’s having to work harder to keep you cool and comfortable.

-No matter your trouble, whatever usual or unusual air conditioning problem you run into, Aramendia Plumbing, Heating and Air is here for you around the clock.
-We are available all the time so we can get your air conditioner cooling and get your home comfortable quickly.
+No matter your trouble, whatever usual or unusual AC problem you run into, Aramendia Plumbing, Heating and Air is here for you around the clock.
+We are available all the time so we can get your AC system cooling and get your comfortable as soon as possible.